-This interview is part of our Content Visionaries series, asking content leaders across industries for their insights into findings from our 2021 State of Content Operations Study.
+This interview is part of our Content Visionaries series, asking content leaders across industries for their insights into findings from our Content Operations Study.
 This interview is about content operations maturity.

 When the pandemic hit, the Johns Hopkins Bloomberg School of Public Health was pushed into the spotlight.
 With top experts in public health, respiratory viruses, and virus transmission, as well as a widely-used COVID-19 data center from Johns Hopkins University, the school had to immediately and swiftly shift their communications efforts to COVID.
 The school’s Associate Dean for Communications and Marketing, Lymari Morales, and her team, leveraged their newly created content vision and strategy to hit the ground running.